ysingh/backend-take-home/README.md

 ## SUBMISSION
+- You can assume that shipping and stocking happens immidiately as soon as the command is issued.
 - Try and write this code as if it will be deployed to production.
 Including tests.
 - Add documentation needed to run the tests and code to this README.
 - Add your code to a github repository